 Galatians 5

 Paul warns the Galatians against returning to the yoke of servitude and reminds them that if they seek to be justified by the law, they will fall from grace.
 He emphasizes that faith working through charity is what truly matters, not circumcision or uncircumcision.
 Paul lists the works of the flesh, including fornication, lust, and envy, and contrasts them with the fruit of the Spirit, which includes charity, joy, and peace.
-He exhorts the Galatians to walk by the Spirit and to crucify their flesh with its vices and desires.
+He exhorts the Galatians to walk by the Spirit and not to provoke or envy one another.